ivangeorgiev/gems/docs/python/misc/python-django-rest-framework-openapi-documentation.md

         return operation
 ```

-An example of the yaml documentation:
+Here is an example of function views, documented using yaml docstring:

 ```python
 @api_view(['GET'])